nasa/cumulus/docs/deployment/config_descriptions.md

         protocol: lambda
 ```

 The above code is an example of configuration for an SNS topic that will be called `sftrackerSns` in the resulting `cloudformation.yml` file.
-Upon deployment, this configuration creates an SNS topic named `<stackname>-sftracker` and subscribes the resource named `sns2elasticsearchLambdaFunction` to that topic so that it will be triggered when any messages are added to that topic.
+Upon deployment, this configuration creates an SNS topic named `<prefix>-sftracker` and subscribes the resource named `sns2elasticsearchLambdaFunction` to that topic so that it will be triggered when any messages are added to that topic.

 More information for each of the individual attributes can be found in [AWS SNS Topic Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html).